On the Bondi accretion of a self-interacting complex scalar field: Introduction

 In this paper, we focus on two classes of fluid--like DM models that have attracted particular interest.
 The first comprises the so--called \emph{$P(X)$ models}, which form a \emph{purely kinetic} subclass of more general \emph{k--essence} models~\cite{Armendariz-Picon:2000nqq,Armendariz-Picon:2000ulo,Chiba:1999ka} --- single--scalar field theories with derivative self--interactions.
 In particular, these purely kinetic models~\cite{Arkani-Hamed:2003pdi,Chimento:2003ta,Scherrer:2004au,Armendariz-Picon:2005oog} are non--linear in the kinetic term $X$ and possess a global shift symmetry in field space.
 The second class describes DM in terms of a \emph{canonical complex scalar field} with a global $U(1)$ symmetry of the action.
 The latter provides the simplest relativistic model of a Bose--Einstein condensate and, at zero temperature, of a superfluid~\cite{Greiter:1989qb,Son:2000ht,Son:2002zn,Alford:2012vn,Glodkowski:2025tnv}.
-Such models are of interest for cold, fluid--like DM; see e.g.~\cite{Arbey:2001qi,Arbey:2001jj,Li:2013nal,Li:2016mmc,Fan:2016rda,Suarez:2017mav,Chavanis:2021jwr,Chavanis:2022vzi}.
+Such models are of interest for cold, fluid--like\footnote{It is worth mentioning that $U(1)$ gauge singlet scalar field extensions of the Standard Model can also play a role of a cosmological particle-like DM, see e.g. \cite{McDonald:1993ex}.
+This particle DM may still condense around BHs.} DM; see e.g.~\cite{Arbey:2001qi,Arbey:2001jj,Li:2013nal,Li:2016mmc,Fan:2016rda,Suarez:2017mav,Chavanis:2021jwr,Chavanis:2022vzi}.
 In particular, it has been proposed that DM may undergo a phase transition within galaxies such that, while on cosmological scales it behaves as a dilute gas of particles, on galactic scales these particles condense into a coherent fluid~\cite{Sin:1992bg,Berezhiani:2015bqa,Berezhiani:2025maf}.
 Furthermore, both $P(X)$ models~\cite{Arkani-Hamed:2003pdi,Chimento:2003ta,Scherrer:2004au} and complex scalar fields have also been considered as candidates for dark energy (DE)~\cite{Boyle:2001du,Gu:2001tr,Anguelova:2021jxu}.
 In addition, motivated by the suggestion that QCD matter inside neutron stars may be in a superfluid state~\cite{Ginzburg:1965cpw,Baym:1969fiw}, complex scalar fields also arise in this context as an effective description.

 Crucially for our work, a canonical complex scalar field provides a natural ultraviolet (UV) completion of $P(X)$ theories~\cite{Colpi:1986ye,Bilic:2001cg,Bilic:2008zk,Tolley:2009fg,Babichev:2018twg,Mukohyama:2020lsu}, making the latter an effective description of the former in the low--energy approximation.\footnote{Note that $P(X)$ models, and more generally models with non--canonical kinetic terms such as k--essence, can also arise as effective descriptions capturing quantum corrections, e.g.~\cite{Ai:2021gtg,Joyce:2022ydd,Hung:2023bxc}.} While $P(X)$ models, similar to other fluids, are known to evolve towards singular classical dynamics such as the formation of caustics~\cite{Babichev:2016hys}, their corresponding complex scalar UV completions are free of these issues~\cite{Babichev:2017lrx}.
 We therefore examine spherically--symmetric accretion not only as a process that can discriminate between different DM models, but also as a potential means of distinguishing between effective field theories (EFTs) and their UV completions.